Last Updated on: 24th January 2024, 07:09 pm

 El Vocho (The Beetle) Shot

-The first shot glass is filled with Reposado Tequila, while the second is filled with a pineapple juice accompanied by strong spices.
+The first glass contains Reposado Tequila, while the second glass holds pineapple juice infused with robust spices.

-Its name comes from the green color of the old Beetle taxis that used to circulate in Mexico City.
+Its name is inspired by the green color of the iconic Beetle taxis in Mexico City.

 El Vocho ingredients: